muziejus/wandering-rocks/README.md

 The third dataset is mostly invisible at this time.
 It is made up of the paths taken by around 30 different actors in the episode.
 Currently, only two are
-visible: Conmee’s and the cavalcades’ paths.
+visible: Conmee’s and the cavalcade’s.
 These two are available because, apparently, Joyce relied on them in constructing the mechanics of the episode.
-These paths I drew by hand and rely on a lot of speculation, such as how someone walks from O’Connell Bridge to “King Billy’s horse” on College Green.
-The narrator does not tell us how the Breens took the trip.
+I drew all of the paths by hand and most rely on a lot of speculation, such as how someone walks from O’Connell Bridge to “King Billy’s horse” on College Green.
+The narrator does not tell us, after all, how the Breens took the trip.

 There are several famous geographical “blunders” in the episode, where the narrator (or a character) misidentifies a place.
 Three deserve special comment.